arjrao91219/week6/README.md

 ### 1 - How might you add more than two bits together?

-To add more than two bits together you would use another full adder for additional radix.
+To add more than two bits together you would use another full adder for any additional radix.

 ### 2 - What is the importance of the XOR gate in an adder?